Aviana/YaHT/README.md

 # YaHT
-Yet another Hunter Timer for WoW 1.12.1
+Yet another Hunter Timer for WoW classic

 FOR THE 1.12.1 VERSION SELECT IT FROM THE BRANCH MENU